Women’s Guild Game Night & Social

 ROSARY & ROSÉ because even Mary prayed for wine.

 Held on the Third Thursday of the month at 7 PM in the Cenacle room of the Trinity building.
-Bring a snack to share and your rosary.
-Our next meeting is Thursday, April 18.
+Bring your rosary and a snack to share.
+RSVP HERE FOR APRIL 18

 MOMS & MUFFINS because motherhood loves company.